LAV45/yii2-redactor/README.md

 to the require section of your `composer.json` file.

-#### Add module to your main.php
+#### To use image and files manipulation
-To use image and files manipulation
+Add redactor module to your config

 ```php
 'modules' => [
         'redactor' =>  'sim2github\imperavi\Module',